bernatGene/cereal-io/README.md

 int value = cereal.readInt(1); // 42
 float othervalue = cereal.readFloat(1); // 23.2
 ```
-It is important that you include `cereal.passiveListen(60)` or `cereal.ReadCereal()` in your arduino code before perfoming any read of values being sent to it by Unity.
+It is important that you include `cereal.passiveListen(60)` or `cereal.readCereal()` in your arduino code before perfoming any read of values being sent to it by Unity.
 These functions are necessary for the bi-directional Serial communication to work as intended.

 ## Setting things up